Written by Edward Kiersh (Photos supplied by properties)

 The back 9 offers little relief, especially the menacingly-sloped 13th and 14th.
 These two par 5’s (505 and 492 yards) ascend past ever-looming trees towards very well-protected greens.
 Both holes can be an adventure, yet the sweet and seductive Alpine air tempers all misfortunes.

 The tight, decidedly uphill, 145-yard par 3 15th is another heart-stopping vexation.
 Short tee shots are likely to roll 70 yards downhill, straight into oblivion.

 Yet mastering the 18th, a 254-yard dogleg left with a generous landing area, is enough reason to punctuate the round with a glass of congratulatory Prosecco.

-After spending time on the terrace, lamenting what might have been, head for a nearby ferry to Bellagio, and forget those bogeys in a welcoming, time-defying oasis.
-Hugging the shores of Lake Como in Lezzeno, with an ever-inviting La Cantina wine cellar and outdoor terrace for gazing at the passing vaporetti, the Palazzo Del Vice Re, a historic palace with five separate living quarters dotes on Old World charm—and is a hidden gem.
+After spending time on the terrace, lamenting what might have been, head for a nearby ferry to Bellagio.
+Forget those bogeys in a welcoming, time-defying oasis.
+Hugging the shores of Lake Como in Lezzeno, with an ever-inviting La Cantina wine cellar and outdoor terrace.
+Ideal for gazing at the passing vaporetti, the Palazzo Del Vice Re, a historic palace with five separate living quarters dotes on Old World charm—and is a hidden gem.